 Maybe my relaxation gene went the same way as my what-the-hell mojo.

-Now, I wonder whether exploring my US road trip can help me rediscover both.
-Could my calm be hidden in the pages of my road-trip diary?
+Could exploring my US road trip can help me rediscover both?
+Maybe my calm is hidden somewhere in the pages of my road-trip diary.

 ‘Here you go.’
 The driver nudged me with a beer.
 ‘The name’s Ray.
 The seat-belt’s broken.’